bvr/bvr.github.io/_posts/2024-09-19-iterator-slice.md

 }
 ```

+This approach works well, but I thought about how to simplify it further.

+## Using [Iterator::Simple][1]

-Then I thought more about it.
-In the [Iterator::Simple][1] there is a function `ihead` that makes an iterator that returns selected number of items.
-The function `list` allows to get everything from an iterator and return a reference to the list.
-Combined it provides following solution:
+The [Iterator::Simple][1] module offers a more concise way to handle this.
+The `ihead` function returns an iterator that yields a specified number of items.
+Additionally, the `list` function collects everything from an iterator into a list reference.
+Combined, these functions provide a neat solution:

 ```perl
 use Iterator::Simple qw(ihead list);